percona/pxb-docs/docs/xtrabackup-option-reference.md

 ### --use-memory()

 This option affects how much memory is allocated and is similar to `innodb_buffer_pool_size`.
-This option is only relevant in the `--prepare` phase or when analyzing statistics with `--stats`.
+This option is only relevant in the `--prepare` phase.
 The default value is 100MB.
 The recommended value is between 1GB to 2GB.
 Multiple values are supported if you provide the unit (for example, 1MB, 1M, 1GB, 1G).

 ### --user(=USERNAME)